gbeckers/Darr/docs/readability.rst

 table on compatibility of numeric types and languages.
 From this a number of observations follow:

-- From the tables above it is clear that the following types are unproblematic in all languages: int16, int32, float32, float64, except that R represents the minimum value of an int32 (-2147483648) as NA.
+- The following types are unproblematic in all languages: int16, int32, float32, float64, except that R represents the minimum value of an int32 (-2147483648) as NA.
 If possible, use one of these types.

 - Complex128 is relatively well supported, except for Maple.
 In Matlab and plain Python reading code is provided but it is workaround code that is